Tool Graph

-Developer tools don’t exist in isolation.
-A testing framework depends on a language runtime, pairs naturally with a build tool, and competes with alternatives.
-Relational databases struggle to express these multi-hop, many-to-many relationships efficiently.
-A property graph makes traversals like “find tools that work well with Prisma and are written in TypeScript” a single Cypher query instead of a cascade of JOINs.
+Developer tools never exist in isolation.
+A testing framework needs a language runtime, pairs with a build tool, competes with alternatives, and inherits a licence.
+Trying to express that with a flat database forces you into joins or — worse — keyword similarity.
+A graph lets us walk the relationships directly: find tools that work well with Prisma and are written in TypeScript is a single hop, not a cascade of lookups.

-Represents a developer tool, library, or framework.
-This is the central entity in the graph — every other node type connects back to Tool nodes.
+A library, framework, CLI, or service.
+The central entity — every other node connects back to one.

-Functional grouping like ORM, Testing Framework, CSS Framework, or Build Tool.
+Functional grouping such as ORM, Testing Framework, CSS Framework, or Build Tool.

 💬 Language